aws-samples/shopfloor-connectivity/docs/targets/opcua.md

 ---
 ### BrowseName
-Browse name for the folder node.
+Specifies the name used when browsing through the folder structure.
+Defaults to using the Id property value  if not specified

 **Type**: String

-Optional, if not specified then the value of the id will be used as the display name

 ---
 ### Description